ccs-amsterdam/r-course-material/tutorials/R_basics_1_getting_started.md

 For the current course material, you will need to install two pieces of software.

--   *R* is the actual R software, that is required to run R code.
+-   *R* is the actual R software, that is used to run R code.
 -   *RStudio* is a graphical user interface (GUI) that makes working with R much easier.
 While it is not required to use R, and there are other GUI's available, using RStudio is highly recommended.

-R and RStudio are installed on the VU computers, but it's highly recommended that you install the software on your own device.
-Both can be downloaded for free, and are available for all main operating systems (Windows, macOS and Linux).
+Both progrems can be downloaded for free, and are available for all main operating systems (Windows, macOS and Linux).

 ### Installing R